 Haddon Library

-Haddon Library is the University of Cambridge's library for archaeology and anthropology.
+The Haddon Library is the University of Cambridge's library for archaeology, biological anthropology and social anthropology.

-Founded by the pioneering anthropologist Alfred Haddon in 1920, it has amassed a remarkable collection of highly valuable resources, with 62,000 books, pamphlets and periodical volumes gathered over nearly 90 years.
+Founded by the pioneering anthropologist Alfred Haddon in 1920, it has amassed a remarkable collection of highly valuable resources, with a diverse range of books, pamphlets and periodical volumes gathered over the past 100 years or so.

 From oracle bone inscriptions of ancient Chinese writing to social relations between the living and dead in an English village; from dental perspectives on our evolution to how humans during the Upper Palaeolithic Age got their five-a-day, the Haddon is the source of enlightening information on human development across time and place.

-To support the Haddon Library, you can donate online or to discuss your philanthropic goals please contact:
+You can make a gift online or to discuss your philanthropic goals please contact:

 Make a gift now